 ***We want YOU to host a FULLMOON BIKERIDE.***

-FMBRs have now happened in San Diego CA, Dallas TX, Tempe AZ, Las Vegas NV, Bristol England, Johannesburg South Africa, Oslo Norway and a few other places.
+FMBRs have now happened in San Diego CA, Denver CO, Dallas TX, Tempe AZ, Las Vegas NV, Bristol England, Johannesburg South Africa, Oslo Norway and a few other places.
 We want to have more cities around the world hosting an AWLF inspired FMBRs to raise awareness of our mission – SAFE CYCLING ADVOCACY.

 *The Awarewolfs claims no responsibility for any injuries that happen from a The Awarewolfs associated ride.
 YOU ARE ENTIRELY RIDING AT YOUR OWN RISK.*